acdh-oeaw/generic-de-web-app/_posts/2016-08-11-part-2-getting-started.md

 ![image alt text]({{ site.baseurl }}/images/part-2/image_7.jpg)

 To check out if our *templates/pages.html* template is really loading the bootstrap library from our application’s resource collection, let's change the bootstrap theme.
-Therefore you could go to [http://bootswatch.com/](http://bootswatch.com/) select the theme you like, click on download, copy the all the css text, go to the bootstrap file in our application’s *resource/css* collection (`resources/css/bootstrap-3.0.3.min.css`), open it and replace its content.
+To do this, you could go to [http://bootswatch.com/](http://bootswatch.com/), select the theme you like, click on download, copy the all the css text, go to the bootstrap file in our application’s *resource/css* collection (`resources/css/bootstrap-3.0.3.min.css`), open it and replace its content.
 Save your changes, go back to the browser and reload the page.
-If nothing went wrong, you should see some changes like on the screenshot below, showing our application styled with [http://bootswatch.com/superhero/](http://bootswatch.com/superhero/)
+If nothing went wrong, you should see some changes as on the screenshot below, showing our application styled with [http://bootswatch.com/superhero/](http://bootswatch.com/superhero/)

 ![image alt text]({{ site.baseurl }}/images/part-2/image_8.jpg)